Muizism/Mac-Spoofer-tool/README.md

 Mac Spoofer is a Python tool for manipulating MAC addresses on Windows systems.
 It provides options for changing MAC addresses of network adapters and sniffing ARP packets for educational purposes.

+**Note:** Wireshark must be installed on your system as it provides the required libpcap library for packet sniffing functionality.

 ## Usage

 1. Clone the repository: